Grace V. Kelly: Exhibitions

 Kelly's paintings can be found in the collection of the Cleveland Museum of Art.
 She was a regular participant in the museum's May Show, an annual juried exhibition of works by Northeast Ohio artists.
 She exhibited 151 paintings there between 1919 and 1950, winning multiple awards.

-Four of her works were included in the Brooklyn Museum's 1931 Exhibition of Water Colors, Pastels Drawings And Miniatures By American & Foreign Artists, which took place January 23 through February 24, 1931 and also featured works by George Pearse Ennis, Wassily Kandinsky, Paul Klee, and Roderick F. Mead.
+Four of her works were included in the Brooklyn Museum's 1931 Exhibition of Water Colors, Pastels Drawings And Miniatures By American & Foreign Artists, which took place January 23 through February 24, 1931 and also featured works by George Pearse Ennis, Wassily Kandinsky, Paul Klee, and Roderick Fletcher Mead.

 The Cleveland Women's Club displayed 70 of her works in 1947.
 In 1998 and 1999, her work was shown along others in an exhibition organized by the Cleveland Artists Foundation and titled A Brush With Light: Watercolor Painters of Northeast Ohio.
 The exhibition was also displayed at the Ohio Arts Council's Riffe Gallery in Columbus, Ohio.
 In 2003, her work was part of the Springfield Museum of Art's show In A Clear Light: The Triumph Of Ohio Watercolor Painters, 1870-1967.
 Her paintings were also included in the Canton Museum of Art's The Cleveland School: Watercolor and Clay exhibit in 2012 and 2013.